 Buyers need to include the date when proposals are due and when award information will be available.

 Buyers should include any other benchmark dates relevant to the project that suppliers will need to be aware of.

 Evaluate major factors to mitigate risk

 Supply chain risk is considered moderate in the refrigerant market.
 Moderately risky second tier suppliers include oil refiners and natural gas processors.
-Their products are essential in the production of many of the organic chemicals used in refrigerant synthesis and blending.
-However, chemical manufacturers and wholesalers largely absorb significant fluctuations...
+Products produced by these second tier suppliers are critical in producing many of the organic chemicals used in refrigerant synthesis and blending.
+Chemical manufacturers and wholesalers mostly absorb...
 Subscribe to learn more.